-The FTC is committed to a comprehensive, three-pronged effort to promote data security that includes law enforcement, consumer and business education, and policy initiatives.
-Since 2001, the agency has brought 34 cases charging businesses with failing to protect consumers’ personal information.
+The FTC is committed to a comprehensive, three-pronged effort to promote data security that includes law enforcement, consumer education, and data collection and analysis, the testimony states.
+Since 2001, the agency has brought 34 cases against businesses that allegedly failed to protect consumers’ personal information.
 In delivering the Commission’s testimony, Vladeck noted two new FTC cases in this area.

-The testimony also discussed how the FTC promotes better data security practices through extensive consumer and business education.
+According to the testimony, the FTC also promotes better data security practices through extensive consumer and business education.
 The agency sponsors OnGuard Online and its Spanish-language counterpart Alerta en Linea, which educate consumers about basic computer security.
 It also provides print and online publications such as FTC’s Identity Theft Primer, a Victim Recovery Guide, and a business guide on data security for businesses.

 The Commission vote to issue the testimony was 5-0.